virgildima/Yuconz/README.md

-Readme file is a file.
+From Andy to anyone (especially Andy): Remember to turn the Stories file into a PDF for submission.